-1970's veteran character actor, Joe Higgins, was my father's best friend.
-Best known for his "Dodge Sheriff," he was the spokesperson for Chrysler.
-Unca' Joe stayed with us whenever in town and would call us with his latest television and movie premiers.
+1970's veteran character actor Joe Higgins, was my father's best friend.
+Best known for his "Dodge Sheriff" as spokesperson for Chrysler, Unca' Joe stayed with us whenever in town and would call us with his latest television and movie premiers.
 When he died in 1998, I decided to honor his memory by being in at least "one" movie.
+100 Productions later...

 I am lucky to live in the 11th largest "city" in the U.S. Our police department has a Citizen's Police Academy.
 I was its 2009 Class President.
 This ten-week experience led to my having the utmost respect for the dedication necessary to choose this profession.
 Just like Actors, they have a true Passion for their work.